 Pros

-• Works with raw file formats
+- Works with raw file formats

 Cons

-• Not designed to handle small & compressed pictures
+- Not designed to handle small & compressed pictures.

-• Not optimized for eCommerce product images and printing
+- Not optimized for eCommerce product images and printing.

-• No API support and no automated end-to-end image processing
+- No API support and no automated end-to-end image processing.

-• One mode, no upscaling settings
+- One mode, no upscaling settings.

-Let’s Enhance is a cloud-based service that allows users to upscale images up to 16 times without losing quality.
-Let’s Enhance has different algorithms for working with digital art, portraits, and other types of photos.
+LetsEnhance is a cloud-based upscaler that can enlarge images up to 16× without losing quality.
+It offers six AI models made for different purposes: Gentle, Balanced, Strong, and Ultra, Old photo and Digital art.
 It also provides presets for printing, real estate, and eCommerce, as well as an automated end-to-end API solution.
+The tool is completely cloud-based, so you need a constant internet connection.

 Pros

-• Cloud-based.
+- Cloud-based.
 Works on any laptops and mobile devices.

-• 6-month free cloud storage
+- 6-month free cloud storage.

 Cons

-• No raw formats support
+- No raw formats support

-• Free plan limited to 10 photos
+- Free plan limited to 10 photos

 Animal photography